scottlamb/moonfire-nvr/guide/install.md

    * a SQLite database, typically <1 GiB.
 It should be stored on flash if available.
-   * the "sample files directory", which holds the actual samples/frames of H.264 video.
+   * the "sample file directory", which holds the actual samples/frames of H.264 video.
 This should be quite large and typically is stored on a hard drive.